Physician associates ‘should be banned from diagnosing patients’

 It recommends MAPs should work using a traffic light system, with green indicating a task they can do alone, amber meaning they need supervision and red would be a task they should not do.

-BMA chair of council Professor Phil Banfield said the need for national guidance outlining what MAPs “can do safely” is “paramount”.
+BMA chairman of council Professor Phil Banfield said the need for national guidance outlining what MAPs “can do safely” is “paramount”.

 “Our guide has been written by doctors, for doctors, to explain to the medical profession what MAPs should and should not do alongside their doctor colleagues,” he added.